mhardcastle/iris-radioastronomy/docs/source/settingup.rst

 Registering on DiRAC
 --------------------

-In order to register on DiRAC you must first have a SAFE account as described in :ref:`Registering on SAFE`.
+In order to register on DiRAC you must first have a SAFE account as described in :ref:`Registering on SAFE<registerSAFE>`.
 Registering for the Cambridge HPC will grant access to both Central Processing Unit (CPU) and Graphics Processing Unit (GPU) architectures.
 The CPU is designed to run quickly and handle a wide range of tasks but has limited concurrency whereas the GPU is designed to optimise rendering of images and can perform multiple parallel operations.

 #.
 If not already logged in, log in to your SAFE account `here <https://safe.epcc.ed.ac.uk/dirac/>`__
 #.
 Go to the `Request login account page <https://safe.epcc.ed.ac.uk/dirac/TransitionServlet/User//-/Transition=Choose%20Project>`_